 Funds will be added to the card as members receive qualifying services.
 Members have six (6) months to use the funds from the date the reward is added to the card.
-Funds can be used at almost any merchant that accepts Visa on things such as groceries, transportation, utilities, and more.
-Find more examples of what members can buy with their Rewards Card at www.countycare.com/members/benefits-rewards/.
+Funds can be used to purchase a wide range of everyday items such as shampoo, diapers, antacids, and cleaning tools.
+Find more examples of what members can buy with their OTC Rewards Card at www.countycare.com/members/benefits-rewards/.